BoraVyvorant/esi-client-ruby/docs/AssetsApi.md

 # **post_corporations_corporation_id_assets_names**
-> Array&lt;PostCorporationsCorporationIdAssetsNames200Ok&gt; post_corporations_corporation_id_assets_names(corporation_iditem_ids, opts)
+> Array&lt;PostCorporationsCorporationIdAssetsNames200Ok&gt; post_corporations_corporation_id_assets_names(corporation_id, item_ids, opts)

-Get coporation asset names
+Get corporation asset names

 Return names for a set of item ids, which you can get from corporation assets endpoint.
-Only valid for items that can customize names, like containers or ships.  ---  Requires one of the following EVE corporation role(s): Director
+Only valid for items that can customize names, like containers or ships  ---  Requires one of the following EVE corporation role(s): Director

 ### Example
 ```ruby